Superstition keeps Kashmir's tribal women from accessing birth control | DW | 01.03.2021

 "This has deteriorated my health because we live in poverty and do not have proper access to healthcare," she said.

-The road to Jan's home is hilly and the harsh winter conditions makes it a tough to access hospitals.
+The road to Jan's home is hilly and the harsh winter conditions make it tough to access hospitals.

 Jan says poverty and multiple births have worn down her health.
 She suffers from thyroid problems, high blood sugar levels and heavy periods.